-- The average timeframe of private equity ownership of portfolio companies is 5.8 years and the current portfolio companies have been owned for an average of 3.8 years. - Organic employment growth under private equity ownership is 1.5% per annum, which is above the UK private sector benchmark at 1.3% per annum. - Average employment cost per head has grown under private equity ownership by 2.9% per annum, which is above the UK private sector benchmark at 2.7% annual growth. - 42% of the current portfolio companies have made net bolt-on acquisitions while 11% have made net partial disposals. - Capital productivity growth is 6.9% which exceeds the public company benchmark of 1.2% per annum. - Portfolio companies have grown reported revenue at 7.1% per annum and profit at 4.4% per annum in line with public company benchmarks. - The equity return from portfolio company exits is 3.4x the public company benchmark; over half of the additional return is due to private equity strategic and operational improvements, and the rest from additional financial leverage.
+- The average timeframe of private equity ownership of portfolio companies is 5.9 years and the current portfolio companies have been owned for an average of 3.4 years. - Organic employment growth under private equity ownership is 1.5% per annum, which is above the UK private sector benchmark of 1.2% per annum. - Average employment cost per head has grown under private equity ownership by 3.2% per annum, which is above the UK private sector benchmark of 3% annual growth. - 46% of the current portfolio companies have made net bolt-on acquisitions while 4% have made net partial disposals. - Capital productivity growth is 12.2% which exceeds the public company benchmark of 1.3% per annum. - Portfolio companies have grown reported revenue by 7.3% per annum and profit (EBITDA) by 5.3% per annum which exceeds the public company benchmarks of 4.1% and 3.9% per annum respectively. - The equity return from portfolio company exits is 3.5x the public company benchmark; over half of the additional return is due to private equity strategic and operational improvements, and the balance is from additional financial leverage.

-1.11 PERG's 2020 activities
+1.11 PERG's 2021 activities

-The PERG's plan for 2019 includes:
+The PERG's plan for 2021 includes:

 - Supporting and educating the industry when implementing the Guidelines.
-The Good Practice Guide published alongside this report and other reports published by the Financial Reporting Council ("FRC"), such as its 2018 Guidance on the Strategic Report, should assist firms and portfolio companies when preparing annual reports. - Monitoring the publication of annual reports and mid-year updates by portfolio companies on their websites to ensure these are on a timely basis as further improvements are required. - Monitoring the impact of the changing narrative reporting landscape in the UK.
-This includes the reporting requirements on directors' duties, engagement with stakeholders and corporate governance arrangements, including the related Wates principles on corporate governance for large private companies.
-We will also monitor the review of the EU Non-Financial Reporting Directive (which was implemented in 2017). - Monitoring how companies are reporting on sustainability matters including the impact of the UN Sustainable Development Goals and the recommendations of the Task Force on Climate-related Financial Disclosures.
+The Good Practice Guide published alongside this report and other reports published by the Financial Reporting Council ("FRC"), such as its 2018 Guidance on the Strategic Report, should assist firms and portfolio companies when preparing annual reports.
+Given the recent decline in high quality reporting, greater emphasis on this area is required and the BVCA will be following up with all private equity firms individually. - Monitoring the impact of the changing narrative reporting landscape in the UK and assessing whether the content of the Guidelines should be updated.
+This includes the reporting requirements on directors' duties, engagement with stakeholders and corporate governance arrangements, including the related Wates principles on corporate governance for large private companies, as well as audit reform.
+We will also monitor the review of the EU Non-Financial Reporting Directive (which was implemented in 2017). - Monitoring how companies are reporting on sustainability matters including the impact of the UN Sustainable Development Goals and the recommendations of the Task Force on Climate-related Financial Disclosures ("TCFD"), especially given the UK's commitment to implement TCFD for large private companies.